jmermar/TFG-Real-time-rendering/README.md

 I have refactored the projects in order to be able to build them on windows using cmake and MSBuild, however I do not still support building the projects for other platforms, altough it won't be extremly difficult to tweak them in order to be able to do that.

-All projects have scripts for compile and run them with MSBuild, however I don't have a script for generating the MSBuild projects from CMake as I do that from Visual Studio Code Cmake extension.
+All projects have scripts to compile and run them with MSBuild, however I don't have a script for generating the MSBuild projects from CMake as I do that from Visual Studio Code Cmake extension.